PX4/PX4-user_guide/en/flight_controller/arkv6x.md

 The USA-built ARKV6X flight controller is based on the [FMUV6X and Pixhawk Autopilot Bus open source standards](https://github.com/pixhawk/Pixhawk-Standards).

 With triple synced IMUs, data averaging, voting, and filtering is possible.
-The Pixhawk Autopilot Bus (PAB) form factor enables the ARKV6X to be used on any PAB carrier board.
+The Pixhawk Autopilot Bus (PAB) form factor enables the ARKV6X to be used on any [PAB-compatible carrier board](../flight_controller/pixhawk_autopilot_bus.md), such as the [ARK Pixhawk Autopilot Bus Carrier](../flight_controller/arkpab.md).
-ARK Electronics also offers a compatible [PAB](../flight_controller/arkpab.md).

 ![ARKV6X Main Photo](../../assets/flight_controller/arkv6x/ark_v6x_front.jpg)